 Securitization of the company’s credit assets will also allow Neo access to more stable funding, the company said, rather than being constrained by equity-funded lending.

-Beyond the benefits Adamson says securitization will provide for the company, he argues the marriage of traditional banking funding models with Neo’s technology brings potential benefits for its customer base of nearly 20 million Canadians.
+Beyond the benefits Adamson says securitization will provide for the company, he argues the marriage of traditional banking funding models with Neo’s technology brings potential benefits for its current customer base of more than one million, and for the nearly 20 million potential customers in Neo’s addressable market.
 Those benefits might look like more dynamic pricing across clients or access to lending for customers who might otherwise be rejected by traditional banks.

 “A lot of people just end up getting rejected because they don’t fit into these conventional boxes … a classic example would be an entrepreneur or small business owner without a traditional credit history,” he said, adding that securitization will allow Neo to further lend to those middle-class Canadians.